Evaluating Pricing Strategies

 Market Principles generally support TDM pricing strategies.
 Vehicle use imposes costs associated with roads and parking, crash risk, and environmental impacts (Transportation Costs).
 Since consumers as a group ultimately bear these costs, the question is not whether or not roads and parking should be free, it is whether consumers should bear these costs directly or indirectly.

-categorized in several ways: · Some costs are fixed (not related to consumption, such as vehicle registration fees and residential parking), while others are variable (directly increases with consumption, such as fuel and road tolls). · Some costs are internal (borne directly by the user of a good, such as transit fares and vehicle operating costs), while others are external (borne by others, or by users indirectly and not related to their consumption, such as pollution emissions and general taxes used to fund transportation services). · Some costs are market (commonly traded with money in a competitive market, such as vehicles and fuel), while others are nonmarket (not commonly traded in a market, such as crash risk and air quality).
-Price refers to perceived,
+Costs and Prices Cost refers to resources used to produce a good or service, which may include money, time, materials, land or even risk and discomfort.
+Costs and benefits have a mirror-image relationship: cost can be defined in terms of reductions in potential benefits, while benefits can be defined as a reduction in costs.
+Costs can be categorized in several ways: · Some costs are fixed (not related to consumption, such as vehicle registration fees and residential parking), while others are variable (directly increases with consumption, such as fuel and road tolls). · Some costs are internal (borne directly by the user of a good, such as transit fares and vehicle operating costs), while others are external (borne by others, or by users indirectly and not related to their consumption, such as pollution emissions and general taxes used to fund transportation services). · Some costs are market (commonly traded with money in a competitive market, such as vehicles and fuel), while others are nonmarket (not commonly traded in a market, such as crash risk and air quality).

 Efficient pricing requires that prices reflect marginal (incremental) costs.
 Exactly what constitutes marginal cost can vary depending on perspective.
 In the very short term, many costs are fixed.
 For example, roads and parking facilities can be considered sunk costs, if their construction costs are already paid, and if not used by motorists they would simply sit empty.
 However, the land used for roads and parking facilities generally have an opportunity cost, that is, they could be sold and used for other purposes.
-There is some debate concerning whether transportation should be charge cost-recovery prices, that is, with prices set to provide enough recovery to fund the entire operation (Litman, 2003; Kageson, 2003).
+There is some debate concerning whether transportation should be charge cost-recovery prices, that is, with prices set to provide enough recovery to fund the entire operation (Litman 2003; Kageson 2003).
 Although cost recovery may not be required for direct economic efficiency, it is justified for the sake of economic neutrality (Market Principles), since prices for most other products reflect it.
 For example, even a farmer who owns their land (rather than rents) will generally price their product to recover operating costs and profits equivalent to rent.
 Failing to charge cost recovery underprices transportation relative to other consumer goods, which represents a market distortion.
 Of course, there may be other reasons to underprice and subsidize a particular form of transportation (for example, on equity grounds, or as a way to help stimulate development in a particular area), but it is not justified as a general strategy.

 Many Costs imposed by motor vehicle use are either external (not borne directly by users) or internal-fixed (borne directly by users, but not affected by how much a vehicle use used).
 As a result, motor vehicle use is significantly underpriced.
 Current vehicle pricing could be made significantly more efficient and fair (Comprehensive Market Reforms).